-The Libertos, a couple from a Melbourne suburb, weren't so lucky in 2007 when they were sentenced to three years for ripping off the artwork of Aboriginal artist Rover Thomas and selling it through a major auction house in a landmark prosecution.
+Toorak couple, the Libertos, weren't so lucky in 2007 when they were sentenced to three years for ripping off the artwork of Aboriginal artist Rover Thomas and selling it through a major auction house in a landmark prosecution.

 Their case stands out as one of the few to get a successful conviction, though it's possible they may soon be joined by Peter Gant.
 Gant has been ordered to stand trial for allegedly enlisting Ballarat-based conservator, Mohammad Aman Siddique, to recreate three Brett Whitely paintings which he then sold for a combined $3.6 million.

-"The guy is a thief, a liar, and a fraud of the worst kind in terms of commercial life," Nall says.
-"It's a numbers game—if he sells ten fakes, one will pay out."
+"The guy is a thief, a liar and a fraud of the worst kind in terms of commercial life," Nall says.
+"It's a numbers game—if he sells 10 fakes, one will pay out."

 And why not?
 Until something changes, it is a glamorous career where the returns are high and the law has been letting forgers and dishonest art dealers go since 1857.
 All it takes is an amoral attitude and a gap in the market.
 Buyer beware.

 Follow Royce on Twitter

 Enjoyed that?
 Follow VICE for more stories delivered to your feed: